 What really happened at the Genoa G8 summit?
 How can we establish the truth?
 What are the fascist elements that characterized the officers’ behavior?
 Are there any characteristics typical of Berlusconi’s rule in this matter?

-First of all today we are in a position to determine what happened at the Genoa G8 summit thanks to the various witnesses and victims that gave their testimonies in the different court cases that followed throughout the years and in various interviews.
+First of all today we are in a position to determine what happened at the Genoa G8 summit thanks to the various witnesses and victims who gave their testimonies in the different court cases that followed throughout the years and in various interviews.
 Moreover, independent media has produced documentaries and a feature film that helps us understand those events:

 - Berlusconi’s Mousetrap is a starting point, made from a combination of footage shot by 10 members of Independent Media Centre Ireland, material from the Italy IMC archives and from various other sources.
 It is visible on VIMEO, here is the link.
-As far as torture is concerned, the testimony given by an Irish Journalist in the video (running fro 1h.25m to 1h.35m approximately) is particularly shocking.
+As far as torture is concerned, the testimony given by an Irish Journalist in the video (running from 1h.25m to 1h.35m approximately) is particularly shocking.

 Two works produced by the Italian film production company Fandango are also fundamental: